fusion809/fusion809.github.io-old/_posts/OS/glossary.md

   * <b>L</b>ong-<b>t</b>erm <b>s</b>table/<b>s</b>upport.
 * **NET**
   * Usually refers to netinstall editions.
 These are OS editions that contain the barebones required to install an OS using one's network (or internet) connection.
+* **Operating system**
+  * An operating system, is essentially the pieces of system software that manages hardware and software resources and provides common services for computer programs.
+The most important piece of system software of any operating system is its kernel.
 * **OS**
-  * <b>O</b>perating <b>s</b>ystem, is essentially the pieces of system software that manages hardware and software resources and provides common services for computer programs.
-The most important piece of system software of any operating system is its kernel.
+  * <b>O</b>perating <b>s</b>ystem.
 * **OSs**
   * <b>O</b>perating <b>s</b>ystem<b>s</b>.
 * **Out-of-the-box**